 Then there was the waterfall.
 At this point we were really in the final minutes of sunlight.
+Moving with more urgency and not a second spare to pause.
 We crossed the waterfall at the very top where it was narrow.
 My exhausted muscles couldn’t lift me up from the rock pool, Leon literally had to pull me up with one arm.
 With no time to rest, we kept walking and searching.

 We were walking high above the waterfall, trying to stick to whatever resembled a path most and away from anything that resembled a cliff.

 There was a small muddy section.
 This is where I really lost my step.
 It felt like I was falling for miles.
 What probably lasted about 10 seconds maximum, felt like ten minutes.
-I started by falling down a slope of crumbly mud.
-Every time I tried to grab the ground to catch myself it crumbled.
+I started by falling down a slope of crumbly, vertical mud.
+Every time I tried to latch on to the ground to catch myself it crumbled.
 I started clawing at it, as if that will help.
 Every tree was, tantalisingly, just out of my finger tips reach.
-I started to fall vertically, there was nothing to slow myself down.
+I started to fall very fast, I felt the rush of air between my body and the cliff and there was nothing to slow myself down.

 I felt like a cartoon character that had been foolishly clinging on to 3 pieces of grass at the top of a cliff.
 Luckily this was a muddy slope and the rocks were much further down.

 My mind flashed to the waterfall.
 I tried screaming but all that did was fill my mouth with this crumbling dirt.
 This is it.
 Crap.
 This is real life death.
-I turned my body to look at were I was falling.
+There’s not much I can really do now.
+I turned my body to look at were I was falling in a last attempt to save myself.
 There was no time to be afraid at this point.
-No time for thinking about tantrums and sitting down.
+No time for thinking about tantrums and sitting down or to tell myself ‘Ok’.
 My life was resting in my hands.
-I dug my foot sideways into the dirt to try to slow down my speed even slightly.

-There was one tree ahead of me.
-Not a large one.. closer to a bush really.
-I kept one hand behind me clawing at the mud, directed my one foot towards this tree and caught it with my spare hand.
+I saw a tree, well more of a bush really.
+Straight ahead of me.
+I positioned my foot sideways into the dirt, I kept one hand behind me clawing at the mud, directed my one foot towards this tree and caught it with my spare hand.
 My heart stopped.
 This tree, this beautiful tree/bush had grown exactly in the right spot.
 To stand between me and the waterfall, which was now unnervingly close.
-I couldn’t see it because at this point it was dark but I could hear it loud and clear.
+I couldn’t see it but I could hear it loud and clear.

-‘Elle!
-Elle!’
-Leon shouted.
+I caught my breath and heard Leon shouting my name frantically.
 I shouted back, letting him know I am Ok.
 He soon found a way to tumble down to me.
 I had landed on the tree in an odd, sideways squatting position and my body refused to move an inch from it.
 I wasn’t badly injured so he suggested we try climb back up and carry on.
 If I was feeling in a sassier mood, I probably would have replied with ‘Oh hell no’.
 Instead, I just told him I can’t.
 My body was too weak at this point and there was no way I was going to risk falling down into that waterfall.
 So we called for a rescue team.

 I was so relieved, so extremely relieved when I knew I didn’t have to move from my tree.
 A helicopter was on the way so all there was for us to do was to be patient.

 The helicopter had found us.
+The light shone right on us and with it I felt a rush of relief.
 It couldn’t land so some one got sent down on a rope to help us.
 Leon then got lifted up first in the rope and went into the helicopter.
 I then got attached to the harness with a member of the rescue team and we got carried out the mountain like that.
-It would have been a cool experience but the harness was giving me a really.. really painful wedgie….
+It would have been a cool experience but the harness was giving me a really.. really painful wedgie..

 I can’t remember the in between parts but soon I was sitting in the front seat of a helicopter, safely gliding over the mountains below.
 I had never been so thankful in my life.
 I was alive, I was safe, I was warm.
 I noticed how the driver of the helicopter was casually checking Facebook on his tablet which made me giggle.
 I admired the calm, black shadows of the immense mountains surrounding the lake.
 I had a whole new respect for them after experiencing them in such a way.

-Street lamps in the surrounding towns created the illusion that fairies were living around the lake.
+Street lamps in the surrounding towns created the illusion that fairies were living there.
 It was a clear sky, I got to gaze happily at the same stars that I had been studying whilst clinging on to my tree.

 Before we knew it, we were on a train back to Leons home.
 We played cards and ate the well-earned Swiss chocolate.
-Nothing has ever tasted so good in my life as that chocolate did that evening.
+No culinary experience in my life will ever taste as good as the chocolate did that evening.

 When I looked in the mirror of the toilets I was shocked at my reflection.
 I looked feral.
 Mud was coating my face and body.
 I looked how you picture Katniss Everdeen looking after the games.It was matted in my hair along with various twigs and leaves.
 I casually pulled a couple leaves out of my locks but didn’t seem to care about anything else.
 We certainly attracted some funny looks from the people on the train who were going about their daily lives.

 All night, whilst trying to get some sleep, I was experiencing the terrifying sensation that I was falling.
-Despite this, I managed to drift in to a deep sleep and woke up the next morning to the sunlight gleaming through the window.
+Between the falls, I managed to drift in to a deep sleep and woke up the next morning to the sunlight gleaming through the window.